Home » Economy » Unified Payment Interface

 How Unified Payment Interface Work?

 UPI allows users to link their bank accounts to a unique virtual payment address (VPA) or a mobile number, making it easier to initiate transactions.
 It eliminates the need to enter lengthy bank account details such as account number, IFSC code, etc., during every transaction.
-Here is a step-by-step description to make understand UPI works.
+Here is a step-by-step description to understand how UPI works.

 Registration